magento/magento2/app/code/Magento/InstantPurchase/README.md

 [The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_InstantPurchase module.

-### Layouts

-This module introduces the following layouts in the `view/frontend/layout` directory:
-- `catalog_product_view`
-- `catalog_product_view_type_bundle`

-For more information about layouts in Magento 2, see the [Layout documentation](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/layout-overview.html).

 ### Public APIs

 - `\Magento\InstantPurchase\Model\BillingAddressChoose\BillingAddressChooserInterface`